 That's when I frowned my eyebrows.
 Thin hair?
 Excuse me?
 Thin?

 Having just asked my hairstylist (at another hair-salon) to cut me a Cameron Diaz-short-bob, having listened to my hairstylist who told me that he can not cut the Cameron-bob with my hair, because Cameron's Hair is thin and fine and mine is strong and thick and that Cameron would love to have hair like I have.
 My hair, thin?
 Excuse ME?
 May we have a word ...

-I started explaing the woman that I am not naturally blonde, even though my hair looks natural, I am a brunette and you know what, brunettes usually don't have thin hair.
+I started explaing the woman that I am not naturally blonde, even though my hair colour looks natural – I am a brunette!
+And you know what?
+Brunettes don't have thin hair.
 You really think, this is thin hair?
-And I started going through my hair with my fingers.
+And I started to go through my hair with my fingers.

 Oh yes, then she told me how to use a conditioner properly.
 She could not know that I am the Queen of correct usage of any product and that no conditioner ever touches my scalp but only the lenghts.

 It's during moment's like this, where I like to have Larry David on my mind - when I start defending my hair towards a women I have never seen before who is supposed to sell me something.
 No doubt, the other person IS usually doing the right thing in the situation, only Larry/me is too convinced of his/my belief, one ends up arguing.
 Mostly on luxury problems.